keycloak/keycloak/docs/tests-db.md

 If you want to run tests using a pre-configured Keycloak distribution (instead of Undertow):

-    mvn -f testsuite/integration-arquillian clean verify -Pdb-mysql,jpa,auth-server-wildfly
+    mvn -f testsuite/integration-arquillian clean verify -Pdb-mysql,jpa,auth-server-quarkus

-Note that you must always activate the `jpa` profile when using auth-server-wildfly.
+Note that you must always activate the `jpa` profile when using auth-server-quarkus.

 If the mvn command fails for any reason, it may also fail to remove the container which must be then removed manually.